-Per an email sent to subscribers last week, the Iris by Lowe’s Home Automation platform will shut down for good on March 31.
-The email further explains that in lieu of the shutdown process, current customers will no longer be charged for services rendered after January 31.
+Per an email sent to subscribers last week, Iris by Lowe’s will shut down for good on March 31.
+The email further explains that current customers will no longer be charged for services rendered after January 31.
 Iris customers can redeem prepaid Visa cards for Iris products that are only compatible on the Iris by Lowe’s platform via an online redemption link that was included in the email.
-The decision to terminate the home automation platform follows Lowe’s futile efforts to sell off Iris as part of newly minted CEO Marvin Ellison’s restructuring efforts.
+The decision to terminate the platform follows Lowe’s efforts to sell off Iris as part of a restructuring effort.
 While Iris by Lowe’s is soon to be a thing of the past, Lowe’s plans to keep smart home products on their shelves through a partnership with B8ta, which operates store-within-a-store showrooms.

 What was Iris by Lowe’s?

-Even though Iris had a plethora of devices – security cameras, sensors and smoke detectors to name a few – Lowe’s hindered their presence in the market by restricting the Iris ecosystem to devices sanctioned by Lowe’s.
+Iris had a plethora of devices – security cameras, sensors, and smoke detectors to name a few.
+However, Lowe’s hindered their presence in the market by restricting the Iris ecosystem to devices sanctioned by Lowe’s.
 Not to add insult to injury, Lowe’s further soured the situation by incorporating technologies present on other smart home platforms, but tweaking said technologies just enough to warrant a proprietary rights tag.

 Not to state the obvious…but Iris came up short for a number of reasons.
-That being said, current users will need to seek an alternative option with the March 31st shutdown looming on the horizon.
-Lowe’s proposes Samsung’s SmartThings as a viable replacement that should successfully integrate with a few of the soon-to-be obsolete Iris sensors.
+Current users need to seek an alternative option following the March 31st shutdown.
+Lowe’s proposes Samsung’s SmartThings as a viable replacement.
+They state that SmartThings should successfully integrate with a few of the soon-to-be-obsolete Iris sensors.

 As a valued customer, we wanted to provide an important update regarding Iris.
 We have decided to shut down the Iris smart home platform and related services effective March 31, 2019.
 We apologize for any inconvenience this may cause and are committed to providing the resources and support needed as you transition to comparable smart home products.